 Comment: Prior to starting production at a new supplier, Filippa K receives a signed copy of the questionnaire from each production location.
+All questionnaires were shown to FWF.

-PERFORMANCE INDICATORS RESULT RELEVANCE OF INDICATOR DOCUMENTATION SCORE MAX MIN 1.4 Member company conducts human rights due diligence at all new production locations before placing orders.
-Intermediate Due diligence helps to identify, prevent and mitigate potential human rights problems at new suppliers.
+PERFORMANCE INDICATORS RESULT RELEVANCE OF INDICATOR DOCUMENTATION SCORE MAX MIN 1.4 Member company conducts human rights due diligence at all (new) production locations before placing orders.
+Intermediate Due diligence helps to identify, prevent and mitigate potential human rights problems at suppliers.
 Documentation may include pre-audits, existing audits, other types of risk assessments.
 2 4 0

 Comment: Selecting new suppliers is done by the buying department, in collaboration with the designers, at the beginning of the design process.
-There is a start up package on the server that contains all documents that need to be used by buyers when working with new suppliers.
+Filippa K works with a start-up package that contains all documents that need to be used by buyers when working with new suppliers.
 Guidelines for supplier relations are set up, with templates being used by product developers and purchasing staff when visiting new suppliers.
 The guidelines include a FWF assessment, using the health and safety checks developed by FWF during a first visit, collecting existing audit reports and researching other clients.
-In 2016 FWF conducted a training for all buyers, including how to conduct due diligence at new suppliers.
-Following that training, all buyers have followed the same process and could demonstrate a systematic approach.
-A new supplier evaluation document was developed in 2016, which helps buyers evaluate both new and existing suppliers, including a specific point on social compliance.
+The same due diligence process for selecting new suppliers is applied in low-risk countries, as it is for the rest of Filippa K's production locations.
+In 2017, Filippa K also attended a FWF seminar aimed at highlighting the specific risks facing brands producing in Turkey.